 - practice in civil engineering or a related field.

 - pursue advanced education in civil engineering or a related field.

 - act as responsible, effective, and ethical citizens.

 There are two student learning outcomes (SLO) in the MSCE program.

 - Ability to conduct scholarly research commensurate with the graduate level.

 - Attainment of advanced technical knowledge in one or more civil engineering specialty area (geotechnical, structural, transportation, water resources).

-During the 2015-16 academic year, the Civil Engineering faculty formally assessed the student learning outcomes summarized in the attached annual report.
+During the 2016-17 academic year, the Civil Engineering faculty formally assessed the student learning outcomes summarized in the annual program assessment report.
 Additional details can be found in department assessment records.